Sign in to use 3DPrinterOS at MIT

 - Click the button and go through the Touchstone@MIT authentication process, using your MIT username, password, and DUO two-factor authentication

 - That’s it!
 You should now see MIT’s Project Manus 3D printers in your list of active printers, and are ready to create and send jobs

-- Sign into 3DPrinterOS at cloud.3dprinteros.com using the account you created
+- Sign into 3DPrinterOS at cloud.3dprinteros.com using MIT Touchstone on the SSO tab

 - Click the UPLOAD tab in the top menu upload your .stl file; remember to select the Single file radio button

 - Click SAVE AND GO TO MY FILES when the upload completes; you will see your uploaded file along with a few test files (various ducks)

 - Click the orange LAYOUT button in the Action 2 column for your file to open it in the web-based STL Editor; in it you will be able to position , scale, and duplicate the part; make sure the part is fully positioned inside the print volume, and that you include supports if necessary or the print will fail